Adjunct Associate Professor of the Practice of Spatial Sciences

 - 2004: M.Sc., Geography, Louisiana State University

-Jason T. Knowles, Ph.D. is a lecturer with the Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences.
+Jason T. Knowles, Ph.D., is an adjunct associate professor of the practice with the Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences.

-Knowles has been a practitioner of geospatial sciences for more than 18 years, incorporating the use of geospatial technologies in local municipal, commercial, military, intelligence, and academic communities.
+Knowles has been a practitioner of geospatial sciences for more than 20 years, incorporating the use of geospatial technologies in local municipal, commercial, military, intelligence and academic communities.

-He is the CEO and founder of GeoAcuity, a geospatial consulting firm that specializes in providing high quality geographic information systems (GIS), remote sensing, and geospatial intelligence (GEOINT) solutions to the environmental, municipal, and research sectors.
-His expertise includes skills in 3D modeling and visualization, pattern and predictive analytics, complex geospatial modeling and design, spatio-temporal and multi-variate analysis, cost surface modeling, remote sensing (air photo and satellite imagery) analysis, cartographic visualization, field GPS data collection and support, GEOINT analysis, and enterprise GIS design and implementation.
+He also is the CEO and founder of GeoAcuity, a geospatial consulting firm that specializes in providing high quality geographic information systems (GIS), remote sensing and geospatial intelligence (GEOINT) solutions to the environmental, municipal and federal sectors.
+His expertise includes skills in 3D modeling and visualization, pattern and predictive analytics, UAS data collection and analysis, complex geospatial modeling and design, spatio-temporal and multivariate analysis, cost surface modeling, remote sensing (air photo and satellite imagery) analysis, cartographic visualization, field GPS data collection and support, GEOINT analysis and enterprise GIS design and implementation.

-Prior to joining the Spatial Sciences Institute and founding GeoAcuity, Knowles worked as a senior geospatial scientist at U.S. Special Operations Command and its subordinate theater components.
-In that role, he oversaw production of multi-layered, fused, geospatial predictive intelligence analysis and modeling in direct support of USSOCOM’s irregular warfare (IW) and unconventional warfare (UW) missions supporting counter-narcotics, human terrain analysis, and counter-terrorism efforts.
+Earlier in his career, Knowles worked as a senior geospatial scientist at U.S. Special Operations Command and its subordinate theater components.
+In that role, he oversaw production of multi-layered, fused, geospatial predictive intelligence analysis and modeling in direct support of USSOCOM’s irregular warfare (IW) and unconventional warfare (UW) missions supporting counter-narcotics, human terrain analysis and counter-terrorism efforts.

 He is certified as a Geographic Information Science Professional (GISP) by the Geographic Information Science Certification Institute (GISCI) and holds a small unmanned aircraft system (sUAS) remote pilot certificate from the Federal Aviation Administration.